Keerthybaby/React/README.md

 cd React
 ```

-3. To access the code for a specific episode or exercise, follow these steps:
+3. To access the code for a specific exercise, follow these steps:

    - Navigate to the "Branch" dropdown menu above the file list.
    - Select the branch corresponding to the exercise you're interested in.